niiksolo/Manual-QA-Portfolio/ui_testing/checklists/header.md

-# Чек-лист: Header & Navigation (KS-Trans)
+# Checklist: Header & Navigation (KS-Trans)

-## Общие проверки
+## General Checks
-☐ Логотип кликабелен и ведёт на главную.
+☐ The logo is clickable and leads to the homepage.
-☐ Отображаются все пункты меню: Головна, Маршрути, Про нас, Контакти, Відгуки.
+☐ All menu items are displayed: Home, Routes, About Us, Contacts, Reviews.
-☐ При клике на каждый пункт меню открывается соответствующий раздел.
+☐ Clicking each menu item opens the corresponding section.
-☐ Активный раздел меню визуально выделяется.
+☐ The active menu section is visually highlighted.
-☐ При клике на «Маршрути» раскрывается выпадающее меню с подкатегориями: ЧЕХІЯ, НІМЕЧЧИНА, БОЛГАРІЯ, ТУРЕЧЧИНА, ПОЛЬЩА, МОЛДОВА.
+☐ Clicking **“Routes”** opens a dropdown with subcategories: CZECHIA, GERMANY, BULGARIA, TURKEY, POLAND, MOLDOVA.
-☐ При выборе подкатегории происходит переход на список маршрутов.
+☐ Selecting a subcategory navigates to the list of routes.

-## Социальные кнопки и обратная связь
+## Social Buttons and Callback
-☐ В хедере есть кнопка «Замовити зворотній дзвінок».
+☐ There is a **“Request a Callback”** button in the header.
-☐ При клике открывается рабочая форма.
+☐ Clicking it opens a working form.
-☐ В форме поля «Ім’я» и «Телефон» обязательны для заполнения.
+☐ Fields **“Name”** and **“Phone”** are required in the form.
-☐ Кнопка «Відправити» работает корректно, появляется сообщение об успешной отправке.
+☐ The **“Send”** button works correctly; a success message appears after submission.

-## UI / Адаптивность
+## UI / Responsiveness
-☐ При уменьшении окна меню заменяется на бургер.
+☐ On window resize, the menu changes to a burger menu.
-☐ В мобильной версии меню кликабельно и читаемо.
+☐ The mobile menu is clickable and readable.
-☐ Хедер закреплён (sticky) и остаётся на месте при скролле.
+☐ The header is sticky and remains visible while scrolling.